Reportable

 2. Follicular lymphoma commonly occurs in nodes and extranodal sites.

-Note: If there is involvement of lymph node(s) that are not regional for the skin site involved, or involvement of bone marrow or organ(s), do not code histology primary cutaneous follicle centre cell lymphoma and do not code skin as the primary site.
+Note: If there is involvement of lymph node(s) that are not regional for the skin site involved, or involvement of bone marrow or organ(s), do not code histology primary cutaneous follicle center cell lymphoma and do not code skin as the primary site.
 Code the histology to follicular lymphoma (See histology codes: 9690, 9691, 9695 or 9698).

 Systemic therapy is only given for patients with very extensive cutaneous disease, extremely thick skin tumors, or with extracutaneous disease.